What's Best, a GED® or High School Diploma?

 Finally, consider the impact of your educational achievement on your family.
 That alone goes a long way; it's priceless.

 HSE certificate or high school?
 Really there’s only one choice for most people.
-Passing the GED test, HiSET exam, or TASC test is the quickest, easiest and simplest way to improve the opportunities in your life.
+Passing the GED test or HiSET exam is the quickest, easiest and simplest way to improve the opportunities in your life.